ceol/pypkm/README.md

 As you can tell, you need to know the correct [index number][5] for most editing.
 A proper API reference will be made available in time.
-Until then, refer to the appropriate function's documentation in the `pkm` module.
+Until then, refer to the appropriate function's documentation in the `pypkm.attr` module.

 If you've edited the data, you probably want to save.
 If you've created the Pokémon from scratch or loaded directly from data and did not specify a path